0x7FFFFFFFFFFFFFFF/sql-docs/docs/database-engine/configure-windows/adr-cleaner-retry-timeout-configuration-option.md

 [!INCLUDE [sssql19-starting-md](../../includes/sssql19-starting-md.md)], this configuration setting is used for [accelerated database recovery](../../relational-databases/accelerated-database-recovery-concepts.md) (ADR).
 The cleaner is an asynchronous process that wakes up periodically and cleans row versions that aren't needed.

 Occasionally the cleaner might run into issues while acquiring object or partition level `IX` locks due to lock conflicts with user workloads during its sweep.
 The cleaner tracks such pages in a separate list. `ADR cleaner retry timeout (min)` controls the amount of time the cleaner spends exclusively retrying `IX` lock acquisition and cleanup of pages before it abandons the sweep.
 Completing the sweep with 100% success is essential to keep the growth of aborted transactions in the aborted transactions map.
-If the pages on the separate list can't be cleaned up in the prescribed timeout, then the current sweep is abandoned, and the cleanup is attempted during the next sweep.
+If the pages on the separate list can't be cleaned up in the prescribed time-out, then the current sweep is abandoned, and the cleanup is attempted during the next sweep.

 | Version | Default value |
 | --- | --- |